JensKnipper/personal-blog/_posts/2021-02-16-greenmail-mock-mail-server-dev-setup.md

 Whenever developing an application I aim to get local and testing environment as close to production as possible without neglecting elementary things like privacy and security.
 This gives an advantage when implementing new features.
 You get the same user experience on your local device.
 This enables you to find troublesome or unclear sections.
 It also lowers the barrier for manual testing, which results in more and higher quality feedback from everyone (not only developers) involved in the project.

 For testing purposes you usually do not want to connect to production systems.
 That is why local or test environments often use local instances of additional applications like a database.
 This can also be applied to a mail server.
 When executing a local instance of a mail server you have to configure it properly to avoid leakage of data to your customers.
-A mock mail server like [GreenMail](https://greenmail-mail-test.github.io/greenmail/) is built to keep data on the same machine thus serves as a good option.
+A mock mail server like [GreenMail](https://greenmail-mail-test.github.io/greenmail/) is built to keep data on the same machine thus serves as a good option for local email server testing.

 ## GreenMail Docker configuration